 - Who will be interviewing me and what is their background?

 This goes for men as well as for women; dress the part and look professional.
 The way you look is the first good impression to make.
-Therefore, make sure you get an idea of the company dress code before you go to the interview.
+Therefore, ensure you get an idea of the company dress code before you interview.
 Do not overdress for a casual interview and do not underdress for a formal interview either.
-If the company has a business or business casual dress code just dress conservative and make sure you plan the perfect interview outfit.
+If the company has a business or business casual dress code, just dress conservatively and make sure you plan the perfect interview outfit.

-Remember to take along with you all the documents you might need.
+Remember to take all the documents you might need along with you.
 Bring several copies of your resume and cover letter; you never know who might join an interview.
 You always want to have an extra resume in case you’re asked for it.
 In addition, prepare a reference list and list each reference, including the name, title, organization, phone number, email address, and a short comment on your relationship with the reference.

 Get enough rest before your interview

 An open door, but make sure you get enough rest before your interview.
-As you know, when you’re well-rested you’re more focused and alert.
+As you know, when you’re well-rested, you’re more focused and alert.
 This will, of course, benefit you during your job interview.
-Being sleep deprived could increase feelings of anxiety or stress.
-Both will not help you during the interview and should, therefore, be avoided.
+Being sleep-deprived could increase feelings of anxiety or stress.
+Both will not help you during the interview and should be avoided.

 During the interview process